dwtrimble/trimble-maps-js-examples/README.md

 ```
 js-example-project
 ├── src
 │   └── Drivers.html      # Sample of drivers grouped with circles indicating the number of drivers by size http://127.0.0.1:8080/Drivers.html
 │   └── GeoJSON.html      # Draw a GeoJSON for an area, a very simple area, as a square. http://127.0.0.1:8080/GeoJSON.html
 │   └── Lane.html         # Draw a lane with end points as circles. http://127.0.0.1:8080/Lane.html
+│   └── DrawLanes.html    # Multiple lanes with end points. http://127.0.0.1:8080/DrawLanes.html
+│   └── Mississippi.html  # We had the CoPilot Agent draw the Mississippi river on the map for demonstration. http://127.0.0.1:8080/Mississippi.html
 ├── package.json          # Configuration file for npm
 └── README.md             # Documentation for the project
 ```

 ## Getting Started